-Over the last twenty years, most countries have adopted intellectual property (IP) rights.
-The establishment of the World Trade Organization (WTO) in 1994 was an important driver of this expansion: minimum levels of copyright, trademark and patent protection are a requirement for a country's membership in the WTO as specified by the Agreement on Trade-Related Aspects of Intellectual Property Rights, known as the TRIPS Agreement.
+VER the past twenty years, most countries have adopted intellectual property (IP) rights.
+The establishment of the WTO in 1994 was an important driver of this expansion: minimum levels of copyright, trademark, and patent protection are a requirement for a country's membership in the WTO, as specified by the Agreement on Trade-Related Aspects of Intellectual Property Rights, known as the TRIPS Agreement.
 IP protection involves a trade-off between dynamic efficiency (associated with incentives for innovation) and static efficiency (tied to access to innovation), and the TRIPS Agreement has long been the subject of debate about the appropriate balance.
-The extension of patents on pharmaceuticals has been especially controversial for developing and least-developed countries, where access to treatments is limited.
+The extension of patents on pharmaceuticals has been especially controversial for developing and least developed countries, where access to treatment is limited.
 Advocates for drug access argue that IP should be minimal, while advocates of drug innovation argue that IP creates incentives for R&D.

-Developing and least-developed countries have resisted patents on pharmaceuticals due to concerns about short run costs: because patents eliminate generic competition for treatments during their terms, patents potentially lead to higher prices and thus reduced patient access.
-However, if patents create incentives to develop drugs for conditions that are prevalent in poorer countries, then patents may be tolerable in developing countries despite the static inefficiency.
-While diseases of all kinds may afflict the population of a low-income country, a group of so-called "neglected" diseases is of particular interest.
-Neglected diseases are those conditions for which most deaths occur in developing and least-developed countries, and include HIV, tuberculosis, malaria, river blindness and leprosy.
-The term "neglected" refers to the relative lack of treatments available to address them, despite their prevalence.1
+Developing and least developed countries have resisted patents on pharmaceuticals due to concerns about short-run costs: because patents eliminate generic competition for treatments during their terms, patents potentially lead to higher prices and thus reduced patient access.
+However, if patents create incentives to develop drugs for conditions that are prevalent in poorer countries, then they may be tolerable in developing countries despite the static inefficiency.
+While diseases of all kinds may afflict the population of a lowincome country, a group of so-called neglected diseases is of particular interest.
+Neglected diseases are those conditions for which most deaths occur in developing and least devel-